baaahs/sparklemotion/show_api.md

 Sparkle Motion currently uses a 3D model of BAAAHS, but in the future it will support arbitrary models.

 Many shows may not particularly care where in the model any given surface lives.
+For those that do, you can access surfaces via the model, and you'll get additional functionality, e.g. finding surfaces' neighbors.

 More words TBD.